julkue/wabp/README.md

 ###4.2 Production
 In production all JavaScript files will be combined and compressed in a single "app.min.js"-file.
 For this the "RequireJS Optimizer" will be used.
 Also it will compile your styles and generate sprites (see [Development](#41-development) how to disable it).
-Your production app will be generated with all assets, resources, js and css into "/dist/web" (will be created if it does not exist).
+Your production app will be generated with all assets, resources, js and css into "/dist" (will be created if it does not exist).
+On top the output will be zipped into "/dist".
+You can prevent this if you want with calling `$ grunt prod --zip=false`.

 ## 5. How-tos
 ### 5.1 How to configure routing